syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>AddToDictionaryCommand</p>
 </td>
 <td width="217">
-<p>Represents the command to add the selected spelling error word or specified word into the custom dictionary.</p>
+<p>Represents the command to add the selected or specified custom word into the custom dictionary.</p>
 </td>
 <td width="152">
 <p>The custom word to add into dictionary.</p>